shopware/admin-api-reference/docs/guides/quick-start/04-document-management.md

 }
 ```

-While placing an order, during order transaction or order delivery, you have the option to set the `sent` parameter to `true`, which is a boolean flag determining whether to to skip documents that have already been marked as sent while processing orders.
+While placing an order, during order transaction or order delivery, you have the option to set the `sent` parameter to `true`, which is a boolean flag determining whether to skip documents that have already been marked as sent while processing orders.

 ## Download a document